ooni/probe-cli/internal/tutorial/measurex/chapter04/README.md

 ## Conclusion

 We have seen how to measure TLS handshakes.
-We have seen how this flow produces different output on different error conditions.
+We have seen how this flow produces a different output on different error conditions.